 Owner Occupied To Investment Home & Buying New Home

-This BLOG On Owner Occupied To Investment Home & Buying New Home Was UPDATED And PUBLISHED On May 25th, 2020
+This article is about Owner Occupied To Investment Home & Buying New Home

 There are cases where a homeowner with an owner occupied home wants to purchase another owner occupied home.
 Then wants to sell their current owner occupied home after they move in to their new owner occupied home.